britteckler/santaclausmuseumcollection/pages/scmvhistory.md

 Writing letters to Santa wasn't just for children!
 Adults would write in as well, asking for Santa to write back to their child or a child they know because of how much joy it would bring them when they knew their stockings would not be full.
 There was even a woman who wrote in from Ohio asking for a *Santa of her own*.
 Which garnered a few different responses from interested parties...You can read the Ohio Widow's letter and newspaper clipping in [*Letters to Santa Claus: The Elves*](https://iucat.iu.edu/catalog/18551123) by Pat Koch and Emily Weisner Thompson by IU Press.

 Note: Link works for IU faculty and students only.
-If you are interested in purchasing a copy see [IU Press' website](https://iupress.org/9780253017949/letters-to-santa-claus/).
+If you are interested in purchasing a copy see [The IU Press website](https://iupress.org/9780253017949/letters-to-santa-claus/).

 ## *Breaking Ground on a New Land*